liuyehcf/BlogSource/_posts/Spring-AOP-Demo.md

 1. __`@target`__：Limits matching to join points (the execution of methods when using Spring AOP) where the class of the executing object has an annotation of the given type.
 1. __`@args`__：Limits matching to join points (the execution of methods when using Spring AOP) where the runtime type of the actual arguments passed have annotations of the given types.
 1. __`@within`__：Limits matching to join points within types that have the given annotation (the execution of methods declared in types with the given annotation when using Spring AOP).
-1. __`@annotation`__： Limits matching to join points where the subject of the join point (the method being executed in Spring AOP) has the given annotation.
+1. __`@annotation`__：Limits matching to join points where the subject of the join point (the method being executed in Spring AOP) has the given annotation.

 # 6 参考